makersacademy/rps-challenge/README.md

 ----
 This is a simple web-app to play Rock, Paper, Scissors.

+Once cloned, cd into the directory:

-Clone this repo and run bundle to install gems.
+run bundle to install gems

-To play game, in the root directory run rackup and visit localhost:9292 in browser.
+run rackup

+visit localhost:9292 to play